How to Open SKP Files - SKP Viewer

 1. Compatibility:

-• STL files are primarily used for 3D printing, lacking design-specific metadata found in SKP files.
+• STL files are primarily used for 3D printing, lacking design-specific metadata and functionality found in SKP files.

 1. Interactivity:

-• Standard formats like OBJ or DWG may offer less detail and are better suited for simpler projects or transferring between systems.
+• Standard formats like OBJ or DWG may offer less detail and/or functionality, making them better suited for simpler projects or transferring between systems.

 1. Ease of Use: